GoogleCloudPlatform/professional-services/README.md

 * [Dataflow Template Pipelines](https://github.com/GoogleCloudPlatform/DataflowTemplates) - Pre-implemented Dataflow template pipelines for solving common data tasks on Google Cloud Platform.
 * [Dataproc GCS Connector](examples/dataproc-gcs-connector) - Install and test unreleased features on the GCS Connector for Dataproc.
 * [Dataproc Persistent History Server for Ephemeral Clusters](examples/dataproc-persistent-history-server) - Example of writing logs from an ephemeral cluster to GCS and using a separate single node cluster to look at Spark and YARN History UIs.
-* [Dialoflow Webhook Example](examples/dialogflow-webhook-example) - Webhook example for dialogflow in Python.
+* [Dialogflow Webhook Example](examples/dialogflow-webhook-example) - Webhook example for dialogflow in Python.
-* [Dialoflow Entities Creation and Update](examples/dialogflow-entities-example) - Creation and update of entities for Dialogflow in Python.
+* [Dialogflow Entities Creation and Update](examples/dialogflow-entities-example) - Creation and update of entities for Dialogflow in Python.
 * [DLP API Examples](examples/dlp) - Examples of the DLP API usage.
 * [GCE Access to Google AdminSDK ](examples/gce-to-adminsdk) - Example to help manage access to Google's AdminSDK using GCE's service account identity
 * [Home Appliance Status Monitoring from Smart Power Readings](examples/e2e-home-appliance-status-monitoring) - An end-to-end demo system featuring a suite of Google Cloud Platform products such as IoT Core, ML Engine, BigQuery, etc.